nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `Find -s` command now allow the user to search for specific contact details (name, phone number, email and address) or specific tags.

-The `Find`feature searches for contacts that satisfy any of the given predicates while the `Find -s` feature
+The `Find`command searches for contacts that satisfy any of the given predicates while the `Find -s` command searches for contacts that satisfy all the given predicates.
+Do note that the conjunction and disjunction also applies within each tag field (see User Guide for more details).

 ### Event feature